 Ben Franklin warned, “If you fail to plan, you are planning to fail.”

 There’s a high likelihood that you’ll underestimate the time it will take to complete your studies.
-About 500 people fail the IBLCE exam every year.
+Hundreds of people fail the IBLCE exam every year.
 After all of the bucks you’ve spent to sit for the exam, don’t risk being one of them.

 This is a career-critical exam.
 If you feel like you need some structure, use our online review course.
 Don’t delay your studies for the IBLCE Exam – prepare now so you can pass on the first try!

 How are you planning to study for the IBLCE Exam?